meltingscales/pyminecraftserver/README.md

 ## Connecting

-Connect on port `25565` with RLCraft.
+Connect on port `25565` with your modded minecraft instance.

 There is also a map running on <http://127.0.0.1:8123>!

 ## Adding mods

-Add mods to `scripts/mods.list` and then run `vagrant provision`.
+Add mods to `scripts/config/mods.list` and then run `vagrant provision`.

 See the file for the format.
 It should be somewhat obvious.

 Then, restart your server.

+If there are mod conflicts, you might need to delete old mods at `persistent/server/mods/__vagrant_*.jar`

 Mods will be prefixed with an obvious identifier if you need to remove them.

+## Changing modpacks/forge version

+Edit the JSON file in `scripts/config/modpack-zip.json` to your heart's content.

+See `scripts/config/old/**` for examples of other modpacks.

 ## Crap!
 It broke!